datanav/docs/tutorial-getting-started-share.rst

   }]
   }

-The main purpose of this pipe is to perform *optimistic locking*, i.e. to make sure that there has not been any updates to an entity in HubSpot since our last import of HubSpot data to Sesam.
-This is a necessity in order to make that Sesam does not overwrite any HubSpot data we should not overwrite.

 Send data to HubSpot
 *********************

-In this pipe we will connect to the HubSpot system in Sesam in order to send our updated data back to HubSpot.
+In this pipe we will connect to the HubSpot system in Sesam in order to send our updated and enriched data back to HubSpot.

-Before creating the pipe which will send updated data to HubSpot, please enter your HubSpot company contacts and click on the company **SOFTARCH TECHNOLOGIES AS**.
+But before we start, please navigate to your HubSpot company contacts and click on the company **SOFTARCH TECHNOLOGIES AS**.

 On the left hand top corner, click on **Actions** and select **View all properties**.

 If you scroll down you will notice that this company has no street address associated with it.
-This is one of the fiels we will update with out last pipe.
+This is one of the fields we will update with our last pipe.

-To create the final pipe, follow the steps below.
+Now, let´s get to it!
+Follow the steps below to create the last pipe:

 #.
 Navigate to **Pipes**
 #.
 Click on **New pipe**